PaulWozny/fixed_point/README.md

     - Old build supplied in repository is outdated
 -  Workaround for building eggs after each debuf process:
     `>> python setup.py develop`
+- Wformat previously handled __mul__ while keep 2 sign bits, and one was then counted as a iwl due to bad arithmetic.
+Main problem of 12.11.18 previous handling left/commented out just in case/as an artifact
+      - Test bench for wformat modified to reflect this change
+      - !@!Comments in code seem to hint that negative numbers are not handled for multiplication!@!
+              - This is further proven by sign bit handling (keeping 2 sign bits seems lazy and likely means original creator ignored them in wformat __mul__).
+- Other fixes to obvious syntax errors (due to 3.6 port or previous user error)
+      - New build of fixed_point (new egg) included in current package (12.11.18)